If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cleaning Different Types of Outdoor Cushions

-• Grass: Apply laundry detergent to the stain with a soft-bristled brush.
-Scrub from side to side in the direction of the fabric.
+• Grass: Apply liquid laundry detergent directly to the stain.
+Scrub with the grain of the fabric.
 Rinse with warm water.
+If the green remains, soak with an oxygen bleach like OxiClean.

 Warning About Bleach